+Proposed Resolution: Revised.
+Add the following note after the 2.22

+NOTE—See 4.3.10a.

+Changes to Clause 4.3.10a

 The IEEE 802.11 VHT STA operates in frequency bands below 6 GHz excluding 2.4 GHz operation.

-A VHT STA is an HT STA that, in addition to features supported as an HT STA, supports VHT features identified in Clause 8, Clause 9, Clause 10 and Clause 22.
+A VHT STA is an HT STA that, in addition to features supported as an HT STA, supports VHT features identified in Clause 8, Clause 9, Clause 10, Clause 18, and Clause 22.
 The main PHY features in a VHT STA that are not present in an HT STA are summarized as follows:

 — mandatory support for 40 MHz and 80 MHz channel widths